mlip-cmu

 The Pitch

-The following talk motivates the entire endeavor, explains the need to focus on engineering the entire system, not just the model, and runs through what this means from the lens of quality assurance (model testing to system testing):
+The following talk motivates the entire endeavor, explains why we engineer the entire system around the model, and runs through what this means from the lens of quality assurance (from model testing to system testing):

 The Book